Spannakin/WildGetaway/README.md

 * An interactive map of the location with a link to google maps.
 * Direct booking functionality to increase booking numbers.
-* Links to external partners such as local resaurants, cafes, museums and local shops.
+* Links to external partners such as local restaurants, cafes, museums and local shops.
 * A section with downloadable maps of walks from the site as well as walks and bike rides locally.
 * Relevant GDPR information.